Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 1.1.
-The following amendments have been made to this Standard Operating Procedure (SOP) in August 2024:
+The following amendments have been made to this Standard Operating Procedure (SOP) on 2 October 2025:

 2.1.
 This Standard Operating Procedure (SOP) is published to provide operational officers and police staff with clear guidance in relation to policy N15 and the policing response required in compliance with the revised Code of Practice for Victims of Crime and the Witness Charter 2013.